-Flies are a nuisance for sure, but more than that, they are bearers of disease.
+Flying insects are a nuisance for sure, but more than that, they are bearers of disease.
 In North America alone, there are 16,000 types of flies.
 Some of them eat by vomiting on their food to break it down, some of them eat or lay eggs in dead animals, some of them are bloodsuckers, most love an open garbage can... and they carry whatever pathogens they pick up along the way on their hairy legs and in their mouths.
-So when they land on your arm (or your fork), they pass these pathogens on.
+So when they land on your arm (or your fork), they pass these pathogens on to you.

 Here are a number of common types of flies in North America and some of the diseases they carry:

 You can recognize the housefly by its grayish color.
-It is found all over the world and can carry salmonella, staphylococcus and E. Coli and cause diseases such as typhoid fever, cholera, hepatitis, polio, tuberculosis and dysentery.
-These types of flies don't bite, but they ingest food by vomiting on it to start breaking it down.
+Found all over the world, it can carry salmonella, staphylococcus and E. Coli, and cause diseases such as typhoid fever, cholera, hepatitis, polio, tuberculosis and dysentery.
+These flies don't bite, but they ingest food by vomiting on it to start breaking it down.
 Then they sponge it up with their mouths.
 Their diet includes organic scraps in the garbage, exposed food in the home, carcasses and excrement.
 Pet excrement in the yard is a popular breeding ground for houseflies, as are dirty trash cans.

-Gnat is a collective term for a bunch of little flies that live throughout North America (and beyond).
+Gnat is a collective term for various little flies that live throughout North America (and beyond).
 Gnats are sometimes called midges or no-seeums.
 A gnat is most likely to bite in the evening.
-The males swarm at dusk in a group called a ghost in search of a mate.
+The males swarm at dusk in a group called a "ghost," in search of mates.
 Most gnats bite.
 Like the mosquito, female gnats need blood to produce eggs.
 Also like mosquitoes, gnats lay eggs in standing water.
 Gnats carry parasites and bacteria that can cause conjunctivitis (pink eye).

 Blow flies are a cool metallic blue or green color and a bit larger than houseflies.
 They are located throughout North America, but they are especially prevalent in the Southwest.
 Blow flies feed on decaying meat and organic matter.
 Their habitat is often around dumpsters.
-The blow fly prefers fresh meat and is often the first visitor to a new carcass, where it lays its eggs.
+The blow fly prefers fresh meat and is often the first visitor to a new carcass, where it lays its eggs, which quickly hatch into maggots (larvae).
 For this reason, maggots can be used by forensic experts to establish time of death.
 Blow flies also lay eggs in wounds and have been used medicinally to clean wounds.
 They can transfer bacteria that cause dysentery, typhus and cholera.

 In defense of the fly, I'd like to point out some good qualities: many are super pollinators, they help break down organic material and they control other insect pests.
 But since flies are so prolific and because they carry so many diseases, there is no reason not to control them around your family and home.
 The buzzing alone is enough to drive you nuts.

 The good news is that controlling flies in your home is pretty easy.
 It's called exclusion, and its effective for all types of flies.
-Don't offer them anything they want (rotting meat, fresh meat, ripe or rotting produce, sugary foods and drinks, standing water) or allow them easy access via open doors and windows and holes in screens.
-In the yard, be sure there is no unwanted standing water.
-Keep ponds, pools and fountains clean and aerated, and change water and clean the bird bath often.
+Don't offer them anything they want (rotting or fresh meat, ripe or rotting produce, sugary foods and drinks, standing water) or allow them easy access via open doors and windows and holes in screens.
+In the yard, be sure there is no standing water.
+Keep swimming pools, ponds and fountains clean and aerated.
+If you have a bird bath, change the water and clean the basin often.
 Also, clean up after your pet each time.
 Yes, flies eat that too!